First-Year Students

 Leeds School of Business

-A cumulative college GPA of 3.00 or higher and completion of microeconomics and macroeconomics and either statistics (business statistics strongly preferred) or calculus with competitive letter grades is required for admissions.
-All three prerequisite courses must be completed with a grade of B- or higher.
+A cumulative college GPA of 3.2 or higher and completion of microeconomics, macroeconomics and statistics (business statistics strongly preferred, but general statistics is accepted).
+All three prerequisite courses must be completed with a grade of B or higher.

 School of Education